January 16, 1974: Mickey

 500-footer by the Associated Press.

-crushes two monster home runs in an exhibition game played at Bovard Field at
+crushes two epic, monster home runs in an exhibition game played at Bovard Field at

-right-centerfield and crossed a football field adjacent to the baseball diamond.
+right-centerfield, crossed a football field adjacent to the baseball diamond

-It may the longest home run ever hit, traveling 656 feet!
+longest home run ever measured, traveling a mythic 656 feet!

-(The red arrows show the paths of both homers in
+(The red arrows in the diagram above left show the paths of both homers.)

 ever in the Houston Astrodome in an exhibition game against the